top of page

 'Order what you like and we eat together'

-The Passive Solution is always an option.
+The Passive Solution is always listed as an option.

 • … allows for an unknown unfolding;